Cytherocentric orbit: Satellites in Cytherocentric orbit

+Venus Express, launched on 9 November 2005, was the first European spacecraft to orbit Venus.
 In order to enter Venus orbit, a satellite has to perform an engine burn to reduce the speed.
 Otherwise, the probe moves too fast to achieve orbit and will be a flyby.
 A noteworthy case is that of Japanese probe Akatsuki, which failed to enter orbit around Venus on 6 December 2010.
 JAXA stated on 8 December that the probe's orbital insertion maneuver had failed, because of a defect in the orbital insertion burn.
-After the craft orbited the Sun for five years, engineers successfully placed it into an alternative Venusian elliptic orbit on 7 December 2015 by firing its attitude control thrusters for 20 minutes.
+After the craft orbited the Sun for five years, engineers successfully placed it into an alternative Venusian elliptic orbit on 7 December 2015 by firing its attitude control thrusters for 20 minutes, making it Japan's first planetary orbiter beyond Earth.
+Akatsuki subsequently observed Venus's atmosphere for more than eight years.
+Its scientific achievements included the discovery of the largest stationary gravity wave (mountain wave) in the Solar System, and the elucidation of the mechanism behind the high-speed atmospheric super-rotation of Venus.

 Magellan was the first interplanetary probe to use aerobraking to reduce the apocytherion.
 By passing through the dense atmosphere, a probe can reduce its speed and attain the necessary delta-v.
 Venus's thick atmosphere supports aerobraking.
 This reduces fuel needs.

 Stationary and synchronous orbits

 A satellite with revolutionary period that matches the planet's rotational period appears fixed at a position in the sky relative to an observer on the planet.
 Such an orbit on Earth is a Geostationary orbit.

 The height of a stationary or synchronous orbit can be calculated as follows: